mrinalcs/mrinalcs/README.md

  </h1>

  It's me Mrinal studying Statistics, have interest in Programming.
 I am familiar with R, Python, C, & have skill in HTML, JS, PHP.
 Typed few LaTeX and Markdown pages in R Studio.
-Played with Angular, Jekyll, WordPress HTMLY .
+Played with Angular, Jekyll, WordPress.
 In first year of my graduation learn HTML and JS and CSS little bit.
 I introduced to R programming in 2nd year as a paper of my degree.
 Beside my little study I do everything except outdoor gaming.
 Huhh!
 Thats all.</p>
 </p>

   <p align="center">